Axionbytee/MuscleMania/SYSTEMD-SETUP.md

 ### `/etc/systemd/system/musclemania.service`
 - Direct systemd service (not relying on PM2's hook)
-- Starts PM2 on boot
+- Starts PM2 on boot with correct path
 - Auto-restarts if service crashes
 - Logs to journalctl (system logs)